 As research expands on the human genome, scientists are learning that nearly all diseases may have a genetic component.
 But not all genetic diseases are strictly due to one mutated, inherited gene.

-Researchers are trying to remain hopeful and exicted about the future creation of a large genomic dataset that can be used to examine the underlying causes of disease and develop treatments that target genetic mutations.
-However, the future of medical research under the Trump administration hangs in the balance.
+Researchers remain hopeful and exicted about the future creation of a large genomic dataset that can be used to examine the underlying causes of disease and develop treatments that target genetic mutations.
+However, the future of medical research is always at risk of political shifts, too.